mgarvie/PRED_PREY_ARB_FE2D/README.md

     Mixed boundary conditions with a Robin condition on Gamma1 and a Neumann condition on Gamma2.
     Periodic boundary conditions on Gamma.

-The Neumann, Dirichlet, and Robin boundary conditions have the following form (see bc.jpg) where n denotes the unit outward normal to the domain Gamma and k1 and k2 are real numbers (positive, negative, or zero).
 The Neumann and Dirichlet boundary conditions can be functions of space (x and y) and time t.The periodic boundary conditions are used for the problem defined over a square of arbitrary side length L (the code is self contained and thus a grid does not need to be imported).
-If we label the sides of a square bn1, bn2, bn3 and bn4 (see periodic.png) then at each time step the boundary values on sides bn2 and bn1 are used to over-write the boundary values on sides bn4 and bn3 respectively, thus enforcing the periodicity of the boundary conditions (see the above figure).
+If we label the sides of a square bn1, bn2, bn3 and bn4 then at each time step the boundary values on sides bn2 and bn1 are used to over-write the boundary values on sides bn4 and bn3 respectively, thus enforcing the periodicity of the boundary conditions.

 There is no special format for entering the boundary functions, for example when running fe2dx_nd.m we might have: